 7.2 The legal process is set out in the body of the report and has been followed.
 An extended consultation has been carried out.
-Subject to making the focused changes and minor modifications, officers consider the Plan is ready for submission for independent examination.
+Subject to making the focused changes Page 68

-Nigel Bell, Interim Legal Services Manager 01295 221687 Nigel.Bell@Cherwellandsouthnorthants.gov.uk
+Comments checked by: Nigel Bell, Interim Legal Services Manager 01295 221687 Nigel.Bell@Cherwellandsouthnorthants.gov.uk